The Deborah Remington Charitable Trust for the Visual Arts

 Dorset, 1972Oil on linen91 x 87 inches On view atThe School | Jack Shainman Gallery, Kinderhook, NY

-> Sunlight arrives only at its proper hour is a group exhibition hosted by the
+> Sunlight arrives only at its proper hour, a group exhibition hosted by the

 356 South Mission Owens Space in LA.
 June 1 - July 30.
 Curated by Mitchell Algus and Olivia Shao, it touches upon spiritual, metaphysical and surrealist themes as well as the darker side of LA counterculture in relation